cstrelioff/chrisstrelioffws-sandbox/2015/05/27/revisiting_the_medical_tests_example_with_python_and_lea.rst

 This corresponds to :math:`P(C=\textrm{yes}) = 0.01` and
 :math:`P(C=\textrm{no}) = 0.99` in the previous post.
-These values reflect the probability of cancer in this age group after extensive investigation to be sure that cancer is present, not just a mammogram.
+These values reflect the probability of cancer in this age group after extensive investigation to be sure that cancer is present.

 Next, we have to define *two distributions* that describe the ability of the mammogram to detect cancer accurately: